China (footballer, born 1996)

-Rogério Alves dos Santos (born 2 August 1996), commonly known as China, is a Brazilian professional footballer who plays as a winger for V.League 1 club Cong An Hanoi.
+Rogério Alves dos Santos (born 2 August 1996), commonly known as China, is a Brazilian professional footballer who plays as a winger.

 Career

 Karpaty Lviv

 In March 2017, China signed a five-year deal with Ukrainian side FC Karpaty Lviv.
 He made his debut in the Ukrainian Premier League against FC Vorskla Poltava on 21 May.

 FC Lviv

 China made his league debut for Lviv against FC Oleksandriya on 13 April 2019.
 He scored his first goal for the club against Vorskla Poltava on 10 August 2019, scoring in the 59th minute.

 Loan to Aktobe

 China made his league debut for Aktobe against Kairat on 6 March 2022.
 He scored his first goal for the club against Astana on 26 June 2022, scoring in the 33 minute.

 Dibba Al Fujairah

 China made his league debut for Dibba Al Fujairah against Al Dhafra on 23 January 2023.

 Second spell at Aktobe

 China scored on his debut for Aktobe against FK Kaspiy Aktau on 30 July 2023, scoring in the 50th minute.